Listen to this article:

 Seated Twist

-Stop to take another inhale and then twist a little more on the exhale.
-Ensure the twist comes from your core and not from the upper body.
-As you turn, keep your thumbs connected to the sternum.
-Take five breaths, release, and repeat on the other side.
+Pause to take another inhale and then twist a little more on the exhale.
+Ensure the twist comes from your core, not from the upper body, and without using force.

 Cat/Cow

-Sphinx pose
+Sphinx Pose

 Child’s Pose

-From the Sphinx pose, lower your chest and push into your hands to lift your hips.
+From Sphinx Pose, lower your chest and push into your hands to lift your hips.
 Then, keep drawing your hips back, bringing the sitting bones to your heels.
 Fold your torso over your thighs, rest your forehead on the mat or a prop, and hold for at least five breaths in this gentle yoga posture.

 You can do the Child’s pose with your knees wide or together, whatever feels most comfortable.
 Likewise, you can relax your arms by your sides or extend them forward to create an additional stretch in the sides of your body.